Laura is the mother of two active sports kids, a youth basketball coach, and a hockey mom.

 - Wear hockey gloves so you can easily replicate the actual feel of the stick and how to turn it in with your wrist.

 How to Purchase an Ice Hockey Stick

-When purchasing a street stick, it should be sized similar to an ice hockey stick so you can use it when skating with roller blades in addition to practicing stick handling drills like the toe drag.
+When purchasing a street stick, it should be sized similarly to an ice hockey stick so you can use it when skating with rollerblades and when practicing stick-handling drills like the toe drag.

 Angela Michelle Schultz from United States on October 21, 2012:

 Very good directions, and great exercise to go along with this.

 LauraGSpeaks (author) from Raleigh, NC on October 11, 2012:

 Glimmer--its true, we will miss watching the games.
 The Lockout is bad for the sport of hockey--I hope they get it together soon!

 Claudia Mitchell on October 11, 2012:

 Interesting....too bad we won't be seeing these guys in action anytime soon!
 Hopefully the strike ends soon and the Penguins are back on the ice.